FFEVER/one_byte_end_to_end/README.md

 Go to `http://localhost:8000/admin` and the website is ready to use.
 Use a username of `admin0` and password `adminadmin` to sign in.

+---

+# Running the application on you own environment

+If you want to run the development server on your own environment, please follow the following intructions.

 # Python and Django Version